Meyaal/tea-house/README.md

 * Embed the signup form on your website.
 * Test integration with a sample email.

+## Google Email
+* Create an email account at google.com, login, go to accounts settings in your gmail account and then click on Other Google Account Settings
+* Go to accounts and import then click on other account settings
+* Under signing into Google, turn on 2-step verification and follow the steps to enable
+* Once verified click on app passwords, select Other as the app and give the password a name, for example Django
+* Click create and a 16 digit password will be generated, copy this 16 digit password
+* In the env.py file, create an environment variable called EMAIL_HOST_PASS with the 16 digit password
+* In the env.py file, create an environment variable called EMAIL_HOST_USER with the email address of the gmail account
+* Set and confirm the following values in the settings.py file to successfully send emails
+* You will also need to set the variables EMAIL_HOST_PASS and EMAIL_HOST_USER in your production instance, for example Heroku

 ## Tools
 - [Google Fonts:](https://fonts.google.com/) Was used to to incorporate font styles.
 - [Font Awesome](https://fontawesome.com/): was used to create the icons used on the website.